Murders of Lisa Cash, Christy Cawley and Chelsea Cawley

 Siblings, Lisa Cash, Christy Cawley and Chelsea Cawley, aged 18 and 8 respectively, from Tallaght, South County Dublin were killed in their home, in the early hours of 4 September 2022.
 Their 14-year-old brother raised the alarm by jumping out of the window.
 A 24-year-old man, Andy Cash, was arrested at the scene, and was charged with the murders the following day.

 Victims

 The three siblings grew up in Tallaght, Dublin.
 Eight-year-old twins Christy and Chelsea Cawley attended St Aidan's Senior National School and had recently made their First Holy Communion.
-18-year-old Lisa attended St Aidan's Community School and sat her Leaving Certificate in 2021.
+18-year-old Lisa Cash attended St Aidan's Community School and sat her Leaving Certificate in 2021.

 Attack

 Gardaí were called to the property on the Rossfield Estate in Tallaght at about 12:30 am on Sunday 4 September 2022, describing the incident as "violent, challenging and traumatic."
 The three siblings were stabbed a number of times by a man known to them who used a large bladed object and were taken by ambulance to Children's Health Ireland at Crumlin, but all three were later pronounced dead.
 Their 14-year-old brother, who managed to flee the property to notify neighbours, was also hospitalised with non-life-threatening injuries.
 Gardaí believed the twins were thrown from an upstairs window during the attack.